This page is for tropes relating to the other androids introduced in Detroit: Become Human.

 - Meaningful Name: North, a not-too-subtle reference to a turning point in America's history.
 In the game, some of the runaway deviants flee to Canada.

-- Mutual Kill: If Connor stayed a machine and Markus/North fail to earn a victory for Jericho at the Battle for Detroit, Connor will corner an injured Markus/North.
-After Markus/North says that You Cannot Kill An Idea, if Connor takes too long to decide whether or not to shoot or spare them, Markus/North pulls out a gun and shoots him at the same time that he shoots them.
+- Mutual Kill: If North leads Jericho and Connor stayed a machine, Connor will corner an injured North.
+After telling Connor that You Cannot Kill An Idea, North pulls out a gun if Connor doesn't decide whether to shoot or spare her and the two kill each other.

-- Nerves of Steel: If Markus dies in "The Freedom March" and North takes over as the leader of Jericho, she's impressively calm when Connor confronts her at gunpoint, and can even help him become a deviant while maintaining her composure just by saying the right words.
+- Nerves of Steel: If Markus is either killed in "The Freedom March" or exiled and does not return, North takes over as the leader of Jericho and is impressively calm when Connor confronts her at gunpoint, even managing to help him become a deviant while maintaining her composure just by saying the right words.

-- Nice Mean And Inbetween: She's the Mean to Josh's Nice and Simon's In-Between, being the surliest among the three and the one who encourages Markus to take the more violent options.
+- Nice Mean And In Between: The Mean to Josh's Nice and Simon's In-Between, being the surliest of the three and the one who encourages Markus to take the more violent options.

 - Reality Ensues: No matter how justified her uber violent methods are, they cannot be applied to every scenario when lives and public opinion are on the line; heeding her advice where it's very clear that doing so is a bad move will lead to unnecessary deaths and damage.
 And aside from the fact that a violent protest locks you out of most of the good endings, should Markus die and North lead the rebellion, her protest will inevitably end in failure and the deaths of many androids at the hands of the very pissed-off and heavily armed humans.